plomino/PlominoDoc/docs/features.rst

 Computed on creation
     the field value is computed only once, the first time the document is saved.

+Computed on save
+    the field value is computed and stored each time the document is saved.

 Computed for display
     the field value is computed each time the document is opened, but it